ckosiol/hpc-help/publications.rst

 - https://doi.org/10.1101/2021.09.02.458763  - A high resolution single molecule sequencing-based Arabidopsis transcriptome using novel methods of Iso-seq analysis
 - https://doi.org/10.21203/rs.3.rs-137842/v1 - QTL Across Fruit Development in Red Raspberry, A Study of A Primocane X Biennial Raspberry Population
 - https://doi.org/10.1101/2021.08.12.456076 - Analysis of wild plant pathogen populations reveals a signal of adaptation in genes evolving for survival in agriculture in the beet rust pathogen (Uromyces beticola)
-- https://doi.org/10.1101/2022.03.16.484639 - Selection on the fly: short term adaptation to an altered sexual selection regime in Drosophila pseudoobscura
 - https://doi.org/10.1101/2022.09.13.507768 - Genomic erosion in the assessment of species extinction risk

 2024: